Best Browning Buck Mark Accessories and Upgrades

 First up, the GearBox Install

 When it comes to installing my Browning Buck Mark accessories, I work from the inside out.
 This way I only have to take it apart once.
 That means the $29.99 TandemKross GearBox was first.
-Here’s a link to the TandemKross GearBox installation instructions.
+Here is a link to the TandemKross GearBox installation instructions.
 The short version is to start by making sure your pistol is unloaded.
 Rack the slide, and remove the two screws holding the sight base.
 Pull out the firing pin housing and recoil assembly, then lift the slide up and off.
 Insert an empty magazine so you can pull the trigger to drop the hammer.

 GearBox on the left, factory sear spring on the right.